-Parents often ask on community boards for recommendations for private lesson teachers, sometimes adding “…..preferably one who’ll teach my child at home.”
+Parents often ask on community boards for recommendations for private lesson teachers, sometimes adding “…..preferably in our home.”

 We totally understand!
-Life is ridiculously busy, children are involved in many activities, family and work obligations are competing for your time.
-A teacher who'll come to your home, leaving you to answer your emails or get dinner started while s/he works with your child, sounds very convenient!
+Life is ridiculously busy, children have many activities, family and work obligations are competing for your time.
+A teacher who'll come to you, leaving you to answer emails or get dinner started while s/he works with your child, sounds very convenient!

-But – that convenience is offset by some significant trade-offs that you'll want to consider, as you make this important decision about how best to help your child along a rewarding musical path.
+But – that convenience is offset by some significant trade-offs that you'll want to consider, as you make this important decision about the most rewarding musical path for your child.

 First – kids really benefit from being part of the community of a music school.
-They see other kids coming in and out with instruments, and overhear them playing a piece they'd like to play themselves - or struggling with the same challenges.
+They come to a building humming with musical activity, see kids coming in and out with instruments, overhear a piece they'd like to play themselves - or someone struggling with the same challenges.
 They perform together when we take our music out to the community.
 They discover that learning an instrument is not just something they're doing alone, and begin to understand that they're part of something much larger: a fellowship of young musicians.

 These are the faculty we hire at Wayland School of Music.
 We believe that all students, from completely new beginner to developing young artist, deserve to have this kind of successful, inspiring, musician - one with deep professional experience as both teacher and performer - to nurture and guide them from their very first lesson.
 (For more on why we feel so strongly about this, see here.)
-Teachers with this professional background and level of experience simply expect to teach in a professional setting.
+Professionals who bring this level of experience and success simply expect to teach in a professional setting.

-Third - the students themselves seem to take lessons much more seriously, and learn better, when they go out to a professional studio or music school, rather than taking lessons in their living room.
+Third - the students themselves seem to take the learning much more seriously, and do it better, when they go out to a professional studio or music school, rather than taking lessons in their living room.
 What clinched it for us at WSM was a comment from one of our faculty.
-He told us that when he reached a point in his career that he was able to move his remaining home-visit students to a professional space - to his surprise those same students began to progress twice as fast and play much better!
+He told us that when he reached the point in his career of being able to move his remaining home-visit students to a professional space - to his surprise those same students began to progress twice as fast and play much better!

 For all these reasons, we think you’ll find it worthwhile to give your child the best possible musical start, by taking the plunge and signing up for lessons at an established music school - one where all the lessons are taught by deeply experienced professional faculty, under one roof.